-Madagascar kicks off presidential polls amid calls for boycott
+Voting ends in Madagascar presidential election boycotted by opposition

 As his opponents refused to campaign, he flew across the country by private plane, showcasing schools, roads and hospitals built during his tenure.

-His campaign has condemned those calling for a boycott, accusing them of trying to “sabotage” the vote and hold the nation “hostage”.
+His campaign condemned those calling for a boycott, accusing them of trying to “sabotage” the vote and hold the nation “hostage”.

-“It is irresponsible to encourage voters not to vote,” said Rajoelina’s campaign spokeswoman Lalatiana Rakotondrazafy.
+“It is irresponsible to encourage voters not to vote,” said Rajoelina campaign spokesperson Lalatiana Rakotondrazafy.

-Eleven million people are registered to vote in the country of about 30 million.
+Eleven million people are registered to vote in the country of about 30 million people.

 Facing a wide boycott, a strong turnout will be key for Rajoelina.

-Less than 55 percent of those registered showed up for the first round of voting at the last elections in 2018.
+Less than 55 percent of those registered showed up for the first round of voting in the last election in 2018.

+The opposition said in a statement late on Thursday that the participation rate was “the lowest in the entire history of Madagascar”, citing provisional figures from electoral observers.

+“We confirm that the struggle continues and we will not stop until victory is achieved,” the statement said, according to Reuters.

+The electoral body CENI said it did not yet have official figures and could not comment.

-The island nation is the leading global producer of vanilla, but has struggled with persistent poverty, with three-fourths of people living in poverty.
+The island nation is the leading global producer of vanilla but has struggled with persistent poverty.
+Three-fourths of its people live in poverty.

 Madagascar has been shaken by successive political crises since independence from France in 1960.